Climate science is Nate Silver and U.S. politics is Karl Rove | Grist

 Adding images to the iPhone Simulator

 Occasionally I need to create an iPhone app which can either take a picture or select one from the user's library.
 Testing such an app on the iPhone simulator is a pain; the simulator doesn't include a simulated camera, and it doesn't provide a way to sync photos from iTunes.
+I keep forgetting how to load images into the simulator's photo library.
+Here's a method that works well, courtesy of Stack Overflow:

 • Launch the iPhone Simulator.